By: Stephanie Pislis

 Dahmer’s thirteen-year-long sexual killing spree finally ended abruptly by accident.
 He had decided to go out on a beer run while one of his victims was drugged and asleep in his bed.
 While Dahmer was away, the victim woke up and, in a confused stupor, ran out of the apartment.
 He was spotted naked by a passerby who immediately notified the authorities.

 Dahmer was convicted of crimes for 15 murders to 15 life imprisonment terms.
 On November 28, 1994, while incarcerated, an inmate by the name of Christopher Scarver, was left in the men’s shower room alone with Dahmer and one other inmate, Jesse Anderson.
 Dahmer was later seen brutally beaten on the floor of the shower room having severe injuries to the head and face.
 Scarver would later confess that he beat Dahmer with a metal pipe along with Anderson.
 Sources indicate that Dahmer was extremely unliked by both the guards and the other inmates for continuously taunting them by means of imitating severed limbs and creating blood splatter out of his food.
-The case of Jeffrey Dahmer proves that the compulsion and gratification of our own sexual desires often overpower morality.
+The Crimes of Jeffrey Dahmer proves that the compulsion and gratification of our own sexual desires often overpower morality.
 But sometimes morality will end one’s sexual desires.

-Did you like this article?
+Did you like our article about The Crimes of Jeffrey Dahmer?
 Comment below.